Code-Institute-Submissions/shaff600-Portfolio/README.md

 <img width="903" alt="palette" src="assets/README_img/palette.png">
  ## Font
 -	Whilst browsing for fonts, I came across a font name called "Azonix" which was not available on popular online typography services i.e Google Fonts.
 This meant that i had to download the typography in a "OTF" format and use "@font-face" within the CSS.
 I chose this specific font as I think its aesthetically appealing and catches the users eye.
--	For the secondary font styling, I selected "Andika New Basic" with a fallback font of "sans-serif" These fonts are clean and professional
+-	For the secondary font styling, I selected "Andika New Basic" with a fallback font of "sans-serif" These fonts are clean and professional.

 # Technologies Used
 ### Languages: